davidfeng88/CollisionViz/README.md

 The current map time and the number of collisions on the map are shown.
 The user can move/zoom the map and the collision counter will update accordingly.

-The user can click on map icons to see the collision details.
+The user can click on map icons to see the collision details (shown in [`Info Windows`](https://developers.google.com/maps/documentation/javascript/infowindows).

 More settings and more map options are also available.